 Distance Learners - Students who receive more than 60% of their instruction through distance education.
+The designation as a Distance Learner is determined automatically in LACES at the end of the program year.

 Clock Time Model- Proxy contact hours are assigned based on the elapsed time that a learner is connected to, or engaged in an online or standalone software program that tracks time.